(You have options in perusing this page: see my Power Browsing advice.)

 I'm happy to tell you that at least at 2 Nov 21 there is one such tool which they haven't replaced with an "improved" answer, at least in Windows 10, for as long as they allow us to use that.

 Furthermore, should the native tools disappear, I'd look into what Paragon were currently offering.
-I used many of their backup/ restroe/ etc tools over the years, and they were good.
+I used many of their backup/ restore/ etc tools over the years, and they were good.
 In March 2012 I installed their free (for personal use) Backup and Recovery, which was a splendid tool, offering the disk imaging I want, AND various backup tools, which can be used in simple modes, or more subtly.

 --------